 Make sure you are allowed to remove any pine trees you are transplanting from private property, public parks or even the forest.
 You may be surprised to learn that some areas do not allow wild trees to be removed without prior permission!

 Best Time of Year

 The best time of year to transplant a pine tree is early spring or fall.
-They can be successfully replanted any time of year that the ground is not frozen but will take to their new location when it is not too hot or too cold.
+Pine trees are an evergreen tree and they can be successfully replanted any time of year that the ground is not frozen but will take to their new location when it is not too hot or too cold.

 Frequently Asked Questions

 Can you dig up and replant pine trees?

 Yes.
 Pine trees can be moved and replanted as long as the tree can be taken from the ground without too much damage to the root system.

 Do Pine trees have deep roots?

 Yes.
 Small trees root systems can be up to 10 feet deep while larger pines root balls can be as deep as 50 feet.

 Yes.
 White pine is one of the easiest trees to successfully transplant from the wild to your garden.